-The basic procedure of performing a parameter fit with bayesim is as follows:
+The basic procedure of performing a parameter fit with bayesim

-On this page, we will dive into each part of this flowchart in detail to understand what is happening and what options exist to tweak bayesim’s behavior.
+’s behavior.
 The code snippets will be assuming that we are modeling a solar cell’s output current \(J\) with two experimental conditions: voltage \(V\) and temperature \(T\).

-The first step is to initialize a Model object.
+object.
 Several of the next steps can be rolled into this initialization using keywords, but the only required input is the name of the output variable.
 For example:

 import bayesim.model as bym